-Maybe it isn't your size.
-Maybe it isn't quite what you thought.
+Maybe it’s not your size.
+Maybe it’s not quite what you thought.
 Maybe it's just not totally you.

 Go to My eBay and find the item in your Purchase history, then select Return this item.

 Be as accurate as you can so the seller knows why you want to return the item.

 For most returns, you can simply print a return postage label, pack the item and send it.